samirmartins/pydaq/CONTRIBUTING.md

    ```bash
    pip install pyside6
    ```
-2. Open the desired `.ui` file (for example, `PyDAQ_Base.ui`) in Qt Designer or Qt Design Studio.
+2. Open the desired `.ui` file (for example, `PYDAQ_Base.ui`) in Qt Designer or Qt Design Studio.
 3. To export the layout directly to Python, use **"Save As Python File"** inside the Designer.
-   Alternatively, you can convert manually via:
+   Alternatively, you can convert it manually via:
    ```bash
    pyuic6 NameOfFile.ui -o ui_NameOfFile.py
    ```